TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 To add a new table to the schema, place a new named entry under the `tables` section in your [schema file](#the-schema-file).
 Source data for the table is specified in the table's `dependencies` section.
 There are multiple ways to specify the source data, including version-controlled repository-local files and remote files.
-Source data can be a standard CSV which can be translated automatically into the table's typed schema, or some other data format that requires processing using a user-defined function specified under a `preprocessor` key.
+Source data can be a standard tabular text format (CSV, TSV, etc) which can be translated automatically into the table's typed schema, or some other data format that requires processing using a user-defined function specified under a `preprocessor` key.

 The simplest way to add new reference data to version control is to simply place a CSV in your repo, and define the schema of that data in the `tables` section of your [schema file](#the-schema-file), pointing